 - 3 cups canned beans (drained, but not rinsed) (i use a mix of pinto and black but you can use whatever type of canned beans you love in chili)

 - 2 tbsp Chili Powder (i use McCormick.
-Be sure to use a chili powder that you know and love because some chili powders and can be super spicy and throw everything off!)
+Be sure to use a chili powder that you know and love because some chili powders can be extra spicy and throw everything off!)

 - 1 tbsp Cumin